 var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-17270830-1']); _gaq.push(['_trackPageview']);

-I was the first person to purchase a P238 holster from ThinkFast Holsters if I remember correctly.
+I was the first person to buy a P238 holster from ThinkFast Holsters if I remember correctly.
 The Blue Gun actually had to be ordered before my holster could be made.
-I apparently have a fascination with guns other than the normal Glock/Springfield and that does have its pitfalls.
+I apparently have a weird fascination with guns other than the normal Glock/Springfield and that does have its pitfalls.

-I exchanged well over a dozen emails with Chad, the owner of ThinkFast, before finally making the purchase.
-We had some initial confusion regarding slide width because there were two options of the Blue Gun offered but it turned out that the difference was so minimal it didn’t matter.
-The customer service before even making a purchase was very impressive especially since I was dealing with someone who didn’t do this full time.
+I exchanged well over a dozen emails with Chad, the owner of ThinkFast, before finally taking the plunge.
+We had some initial confusion about slide width because there were two options of the Blue Gun offered but it turned out that the difference was so minimal it didn’t matter.
+The customer service before even buying a holster was very impressive especially since I was dealing with someone who didn’t do this full-time.

 Since my gun is so small the minimalist was the only way to go and that was perfect for me since I wanted an IWB holster that was suitable for appendix carry.
 The minimalist holster offered by ThinkFast “features adjustable retention and 2 soft loops which are adjustable from 1.5″ to 2″ belt widths.
 Made from 1 piece of .08 kydex folded over “taco” style.”
 At the time I ordered the adjustable retention was not offered but frankly the retention is excellent as is and again since my gun is so small I was informed that it would only have one belt loop.
 All of this was acceptable because I was really pining for a holster as small as my gun.
 Until I received this holster I was using a fairly large leather IWB which was comfortable but way too bulky for the type of carry style I prefer.